-To see if any other states have added a premium assistance program since January 31, 2020, or for more information on special enrollment rights, contact either:
+To see if any other states have added a premium assistance program since July 31, 2020, or for more information on special enrollment rights, contact either:

-U.S. Department of Labor U.S. Department of Health and Human Services Employee Benefits Security AdministrationCenters for Medicare & Medicaid Services www.dol.gov/agencies/ebsa www.cms.hhs.gov 1-866-444-EBSA (3272) 1-877-267-2323, Menu Option 4, Ext.
+U.S. Department of Labor Employee Benefits Security Administration www.dol.gov/agencies/ebsa U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services

+1-877-267-2323, Menu Option 4, Ext.
 61565